imazen/imageflow/README.md

 [Download](https://github.com/imazen/imageflow/releases) blazing fast and [safer](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=imagemagick) tools for a modern image workflow.

-* **imageflow_tool** is a command-line tool for experimenting, running batch jobs, or when you want process isolation.
+* **`imageflow_tool`** is a command-line tool for experimenting, running batch jobs, JSON jobs, or when you want process isolation.
 Up to 17x faster than ImageMagick.
 Also produces smaller files at higher quality.
-* **imageflow_server** can run JSON jobs or manipulate images in-flight (e.g.`/bucket/img.jpg?w=200`) for direct use from HTML.
-Source images can reside in blob storage, on another server, or on the filesystem.
-However, for production use, we recommend using [Imageflow.NET Server](https://github.com/imazen/imageflow-dotnet-server), which is far more feature-rich and doesn't need a reverse proxy in front for security.
-* **libimageflow** is for direct (in-process) use from *your* programming language.
+* **`libimageflow`** is for direct (in-process) use from *your* programming language.
 See our [**Node bindings**](https://github.com/imazen/imageflow-node),  [**Go bindings**](https://github.com/imazen/imageflow-go), [**Scala bindings**](https://github.com/Dealermade/imageflow-scala), [**Elixir bindings**](https://github.com/naps62/imageflow_ex), or  [**.NET bindings**](https://github.com/imazen/imageflow-dotnet).
 If we don't already have bindings for your language, consider spending a day to add them.
 Imageflow has a simple
   C-compatible ABI, of which only 4 methods are needed to implement bindings.
+* **[Imageflow.Server](https://github.com/imazen/imageflow-dotnet-server)** is cross-platform and can manipulate images in-flight (e.g.`/bucket/img.jpg?w=200`) for direct use from
+HTML.
+Source images can reside in blob storage, on another server, or on the filesystem.
+It's a production ready server with excellent hybrid disk caching, support for Azure and Amazon blob storage, and excellent scriptability.
+You can deploy it easily via Docker, on a VM, or via any cloud host.

-**[Open an issue](https://github.com/imazen/imageflow/issues/new) to have us write example code for your use case.
+**[Open an issue](https://github.com/imazen/imageflow/issues/new) to share ideas, feedback, or ask questions.
 We believe in feedback-driven design, and streamlining real-world usage is the fastest way to a great product.**

 [Querystring API Documentation](https://docs.imageflow.io/querystring/introduction.html)

 [JSON API Documentation](https://docs.imageflow.io/json/introduction.html)

-libimageflow, imageflow_tool, and imageflow_server are available as [self-contained binaries](https://github.com/imazen/imageflow/releases) for Windows, Ubuntu, and Mac.
+libimageflow and  imageflow_tool are available as [self-contained binaries](https://github.com/imazen/imageflow/releases) for Windows, Ubuntu, and Mac.
 We also offer [Docker images](https://hub.docker.com/r/imazen/imageflow_tool/) for Linux (where glibc and OpenSSL are required).

 [We thank our backers on Kickstarter](https://www.kickstarter.com/projects/njones/imageflow-respect-the-pixels-a-secure-alt-to-image/posts/1616122)